DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - ☑️hybrid environment is a combination of a hierarchical and compartmentalized environment.

 - 5.4.4 Discretionary Access Control (DAC)
-    - **Discretionary Access Control (DAC)**: access control model in which the system owner decides who gets access
+    - ❄️**Discretionary Access Control (DAC)**: access control model in which the system owner decides who gets access
     - A key characteristic of the DAC model is that every object has an owner, and the owner can grant or deny access to any other subjects
         - e.g. you create a file and are the owner, and can grant permissions to that file
     - New Technology File System (NTFS) used in Windows, uses the DAC model
     - MAC, RBAC, and rule-­based access control) are nondiscretionary models.
 - 5.4.5 Attribute Based Access Control (ABAC) or Policy-Based Access Control
-    - **Attribute-Based Access Control (ABAC)**: an access control paradigm where access rights are granted to users with policies that combine attributes together.
+    - ❄️**Attribute-Based Access Control (ABAC)**: an access control paradigm where access rights are granted to users with policies that combine attributes together.
 Attributes used for ABAC often fall into one of four categories: subject attributes like department or title; action attributes like the ability to view, edit, or delete; object attributes that describe the object that can be impacted; and contextual attributes like location, time, or elements.
     - A key characteristic of the ABAC model is its use of rules that can include multiple attributes
         - this allows it to be much more flexible than a rule-based access control model that applies the rules to all subjects equally
         - many software-defined networks (SDNs) use the ABAC model
     - ABAC allows administrators to create rules within a policy using plain language statements such as "Allow Managers to access the WAN using a mobile device"
-- 5.4.6 **Risk based access control**
+- 5.4.6 ❄️**Risk based access control**
     - Risk-based access control model grants access after evaluating risk; evaluating the environment and the situation and making risk-based decisions using policies embeded within software
         - Using machine learning, making predictive conclusions about current activity based on past activity
         - risk-­based access control model can require users to authenticate with multifactor authentication
         - it evaluates the environment and the situation and then makes access decisions based on coded policies
-- 5.4.7 **Task based access control**
+- 5.4.7 ❄️**Task based access control**
     - TBAC is similar to RBAC, but instead of being assigned to one or more roles, each user is assigned an array of tasks.
 - **Access Policy Enforcement**:
   - **Policy Enforcement Point (PEP)**: Responsible for enabling, monitoring and terminating connections between a subject (such as user or device) and an enterprise resource.